Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Related Work

 \section{Related Work}

-This section reviews prior research on advanced control strategies for building HVAC systems, focusing on RL and MPC.
-We discuss the state-of-the-art, highlight key methodologies and experimental findings, and identify critical gaps in the literature, particularly concerning long-term residential deployments and direct comparisons between these two prominent control techniques, thereby motivating the contributions of the current work.
+This section reviews prior research on MPC and RL for building HVAC systems.
+We discuss the state of the art and highlight key methodologies and experimental findings.
+We identify gaps in the literature, particularly concerning long-term residential deployments and direct comparisons between MPC and RL, motivating the contributions of this paper.